 In the end, when I reflect upon the role Screener website played in my exercise, then I can say that without Screener, this exercise would have been much more difficult.
 Probably, despite having the desire to learn about all the stocks in Indian stock markets for a long time, I could not achieve it in the past because tools like Screener did not exist and when it came into being, then I was not aware of it.
 Even when I started using Screener, then it took me a while to understand the real potential of its “Export to Excel” tool.

 However, now, when I know about the screening tools and the “Export to Excel” feature of the Screener website, then the exercise of learning about all the listed stocks became very easy.
 All I had to do was:

 - Put the screening criteria by market capitalization e.g. more than ₹10,000 cr,

 - Sort the results by decreasing market capitalization,

-- Click on the name of each of the companies to visit their pages on Screener,
+- Click on the name of each of the companies to visit its page on Screener,

 - Read the brief introduction about the company at the top of the page,